-The fact that the Intervallic performs similar to the Notice model on Notice test set (rather than having the Notice outperform the Intervallic on the Notice), shows there is no gain from “focusing” on this specific subset of events in the prediction-window.
-This means that the alert-interval could be defined independently from the model development process, configurable in size after the model is trained.
-Although one can argue that for mortality prediction there was a statistically significant gain, we believe this gain is not sufficient and that the fact the models were tuned independently could also contribute to differences in performance.
+The fact that the intervallic model performs similarly to the notice model on the notice testing set (rather than the notice model outperforming the intervallic on the notice) shows there is nothing to be gained from “focusing” on this specific subset of events in the prediction window.
+This means that the alert interval could be defined independently from the model development process, configurable in size after the model is trained.
+Although one can argue that for mortality prediction there was a statistically significant gain, we believe that this gain is not sufficient and that the fact the models were tuned independently could also contribute to differences in performance.

-While the Cut-Off model doesn’t have Alert-Interval, it generally predicts on further events than the Notice model.
-On the other hand, the bound that the Notice model provides on the predicted event is much tighter and more informative than the Cut-Off model.
+While the cut-off model does not have an alert interval, it generally predicts on further events than the notice model.
+On the other hand, the bound that the notice model provides on a predicted event is much tighter and more informative than the cut-off model.
 These are aspects way against each other, thus it’s hard to rank the tasks’ difficultness.

 Naturally, different scenarios require different alert-intervals and different configurations in general.
-Therefore, we’ve kept the formal problem definition in general form.
-When shortening the alert-interval of a configuration, the results catch up to the Intervallic results, until the tasks unite when alert-interval is 0.
-We think there are other scenarios that would benefit from incorporating Notice models, with different configurations.
-Seizure prediction might benefit from shorter alert intervals, while discharge-readiness might require longer alert intervals.
-Moreover, the problem definition defined above could be furtherly generalized by transitioning PS, PWS, AI to be:
+Therefore, we have kept the formal problem definition in general form.
+When shortening the alert interval of a configuration, the results catch up to the intervallic results, until the tasks unite when the alert interval is 0.
+We think there are other scenarios that would benefit from incorporating notice models, using different configurations.
+For example, seizure prediction might benefit from shorter alert intervals, while discharge-readiness might require longer alert intervals.
+Moreover, the problem definition defined above could be further generalized by transitioning PS, PWS, AI to be:

 PS, PWS, AI ∈f:N→R+

-This enables the problem’s fixed sizes parameters to be dynamically defined per prediction.
-It could serve applications like having smaller prediction windows or prediction steps at the start of an admission and expanding them as the admission duration increases or tuning the lookback according to the time in admission the prediction takes place.
-In this work we do not focus on these generalizations, however we believe they can be useful in future research.
-The fact that the alert-interval could be defined and applied after the model’s training plays well here.
+This would enable a problem’s fixed size parameters to be dynamically defined per prediction.
+It could serve applications like having smaller prediction windows or prediction steps at the start of an admission and expanding them as the admission duration increases or tuning the lookback according to the time during admission the prediction takes place.
+In this work, we have not focused on these generalizations; however, we believe they could be useful in future research.
+The fact that the alert interval can be defined and applied after training the model could be an advantage here.

 Conclusion

-There are currently two main types of approaches for predicting outcomes in ICU admissions, Cut-Off and Intervallic.
-The Intervallic is the more applicative one.
-In our new Notice approach we suggest further improves the applicability of the Intervallic approach, in scenarios that benefit a heads-up on the predicted event of at least a pre-defined time.
-This is done by adding an Alert-Interval constrain over the model’s data.
-Empirical experiments show that adding this constrain could affect model performance significantly in some outcome predictions, resulting in better model evaluation (and better model selection, when comparing several models).
-Adding the alert-interval could be done at inference time alone (and not necessarily during training).
-This allows the alert-interval to be configured post training and to be applied on already existing, trained models.
-The concept of adding Alert-Interval could be applied to other clinical scenarios, where having advance notice is important.
-We also saw that there are scenarios where there is a significant difference between measuring this task with WAUC rather than with AUC.
+There are currently two main types of approaches for predicting outcomes in ICU admissions, cut-off and intervallic models.
+The intervallic approach is more applicable.
+We suggest our new notice approach further improves the applicability of the intervallic approach, in scenarios that benefit a heads-up on the predicted event of at least a pre-defined time.
+This is achieved by adding an alert interval constraint over the model’s data.
+Empirical experiments show that adding this constraint can significantly affect model performance in some outcome predictions, resulting in better model evaluation (and better model selection, when comparing several models).
+Adding the alert interval could be carried out at inference time alone (and not necessarily during training).
+This allows the alert interval to be configured post-training and to be applied to pre-existing, trained models.
+The concept of adding an alert interval could be applied to other clinical scenarios, where having advance notice is important.
+We also saw that there are scenarios where there is a significant difference between measuring this task using WAUC rather than with AUC.

 References